 Making RV travel an option

+RV travel has been widely popular for the last few years.
+There's something liberating about taking your life on the road!
 Living in a cute home on wheels can save money on housing costs and can be a great way to explore new places at the drop of a hat.
-Plus, you don’t need to worry about living in someone else’s space during a pandemic.
+Plus, you don’t need to worry about living in someone else’s space.
 Imagine waking up every day (or maybe every few weeks) to new scenery outside your window!
 Small space living encourages you to get outside and explore, rather than sitting inside and lounging all the time.
-RV life isn’t for everybody, and there is maintenance to consider when springing for the traveler home life instead of your standard brick-and-mortar rental.
+RV life isn’t for everybody, and there is maintenance to consider when springing for this option instead of your standard brick-and-mortar rental.
 Check out our two posts about How To Get Your RV Ready For Travel and How To Winterize Your RV to learn more about RV upkeep and seasonal maintenance.

 You have a lot of decisions ahead of you after accepting a new assignment, including housing logistics.
 One of the biggest questions medical staffing companies get are how do travel nurses find housing.
 It can really make or break your medical travel experience over the next 13 weeks, so use all the resources available to you and be diligent about the type of housing that works for you.